-The Adam Smith Institute (ASI) is the marketing and public relations for the most inhumane and most destructive wealth terrorists.
-Its objective is to promote extreme free-market annihilation of society for the benefit of a small minority of soulless financial gangsters.
+The Adam Smith Institute (ASI) is marketing and public relations for the most inhumane and most destructive exploitative capitalists.
+Its objective is to promote extreme free-market annihilation of society for the benefit of a small minority of soulless financial fanatics.
 Inevitably, this promotion is presented entirely dishonestly.

 For the ASI, the state should exist solely as a tool used to channel taxes into the grubby hands of a few organised corporate criminals.
 It is glibly proud of its vociferous support for the privatisation of vital public services in Thatcherite 1980s and beyond.
 The intent of these ‘privatisations’ was to provide a steady source of income (taken from taxes) to financial crooks, preceded by a handover of public property, land and infrastructure.
 The consequence for the public has been a steady decline in the extent and quality of the services and continuous unrestricted rise in the cost of the use of the services.
 Gas, electricity, water and public transport are all now absurdly expensive and of poor quality.
 The ‘owners’ continue to rake in unearned income.

-Current ASI policies express a desire to see a violent expansion of the mass theft of public services to further enhance the offshore stash of the wealth terrorists.
+Current ASI policies express a desire to see a violent expansion of the mass theft of public services to further enhance the offshore stash of the wealth exploiters.

 (Bullet points below in italics are quotes from ASI Policy)

 - Allow profit-making free schools to spur the creation of school chains that compete on quality and standards.